morgantstewart/MemoryEnhancer/README.md

 ## Getting Started
 Enhance your memory skills by clicking on matching symbol pairs.
-Make 5 matching pairs to complete the game and trigger the confetti before the timer runs out!
+Make 5 matching pairs to complete the game before the timer runs out!

 Do not get a pair wrong, or you lose the game!